ioncodes/noviy_nocd/README.md

 noviy_nocd.exe <input> [output]
 ```

+The exact input file that needs to be provided may vary depending on the title.
+There is a compatibility section down below that states which file needs to be passed to this tool for each *known* title.
+When in doubt, start by passing the main executable and if that doesn't work try some files with the `.DLL` extension.
+Technical note: You may also check which file imports `DECO_24.DLL`, that's the one.

 Note: The patcher will automatically attempt to write the file at `/input/folder/filename.nocd.exe` or similar.
 This will fail if you do not have write access to the folder.
 Either run as administrator or specify a full output path incl. the filename that is writable.

 <details>